 - Try to pay via electronic platforms instead of checks

-The technology has transferred all aspect of your modern life, including business.
-Today, business transactions are a lot complicated than the past, which requires us to apply smart and convenient payment platforms.
+Technology has transferred all aspects of your modern life, including business.
+Today, business transactions are a lot more complicated than the past, which requires us to apply smart and convenient payment methods and platforms.
 Choosing the right payment platform for your B2B business is like choosing the right boat for your journey.

-There are a lot of options in front of you, but you should choose the one that almost fits your business case.
-We hope that this article would be a useful source of information for building your B2B sales strategies.
+There are a lot of options in front of you, but you should choose one, or some, payment solution that fits your business case.
+We hope that this article would be a useful source of information for choosing B2B eCommerce payment methods and also payment platforms.
 We greatly appreciate your reading time!